leahcnels/brew-hop/README.md

 * change into the new directory
 * `npm install`
 * `bower install`
-* You will need a Client ID and Client Secret for Fourquare
+* You will need a Client ID and Client Secret for Fourquare.
+Include both in a .env file in the parent directory.
+  * export clientId="Your client ID goes here"
+  * export clientSecret="Your client secret goes here"
+* You will need a Google developer key.
+  * From the terminal, while in the brew-hop folder, run $ curl -o vendor/gmaps.js https://maps.googleapis.com/maps/api/js?key= YOUR API KEY GOES HERE.

 ## Running / Development